thoni56/jregr/README.md

 `$2` - the complete file name for the file matching the extension on the current line

-So actually the shortest possible `.jregr` file is:
+So actually the shortest possible `.jregr` file is something like:

     .sh : sh $2

 Since `$2` is the complete testname matched with the extension `.sh` it will be the same as the testname with the extension concatenated at the end.

+(Except that 'sh' does not exist on all platforms...)

 ## Running